 Sirens featured Dimmu Borgir's Shagrath and Rotting Christ's Sakis.
 Magick Records issued the album in America.
 In 2005, Tristessa won a court dispute that began nearly two years previously by her old band-mate Kinthia, regarding the official ownership of the band's name and logo.
 The court case was started after the band went through a drastic line-up change before the Sirens album was written and recorded.

 A new album called Blackdemonium was being worked on and was expected in 2015.
 Singer Tristessa (a.k.a.
 Maria Kolokouri) died in August 2014 after succumbing to leukemia.
+Tristessa's widower, singer Nicolas Maiis, announced "an unreleased, aggressive Astarte album with thrash and death elements recorded by Tristessa and Maiis, named Blackdemonium, will see the light of day in 2025."

 Reviews ASTARTE - DOOMED DARK YEARS - BLACK LOTUS

 This is a K&F band.
 While they use the accursed keyboards only occasionally, the female vocals are of a different kind - a very different kind.
 You see, Astarte is a female trio which specializes in extreme black metal and while singer Kinthia might be a female, her voice would have you double checking the fact.
-Morbid death grunts supplant the expected opera vocals, as the rest of the band sets out to prove that they are not bad in reproducing Nordic style black metal.
+Morbid death grunts supplant the expected opera vocals, as the rest of the band sets out to prove that they are not bad at reproducing Nordic style black metal.
 In fact, the music sounds mature and if the band's country of origin or the presence of synthesizers here and there didn't scare you, then this album might be more of a hit than a miss. - Ali "The Metallian"

 ASTARTE - QUOD SUPERIUS, SICUT INFERIUS - BLACK LOTUS